brianmriley/deftjs-cafe-townsend/README.md

 # MVCS Architecture

-Since Sencha ExtJS and Sencha Touch are based on the same core libraries, the MVC architecture was designed with reusability and portability in mind for applications that need to co-exist
+Since Sencha ExtJS and Sencha Touch are based on the same core libraries, the MVC architecture was designed with reusability and portability in mind for applications that need to co-exist on the desktop and mobile platforms without writing 100% unique code bases for each.
+For the most part, views and their mediators need to be specific to their platform, whereas the applicaiton and business logic should be reusable by all.

 ### Views
 Views are used eclusively for UI layout using Sencha components.
-There's no logic, event handling, or data marshalling of any kind in the views -- they are "dumb" and simply display whatever they're given from their accompanying mediator.
+There's no logic, event handling, or data marshalling of any kind in the views -- they are "dumb" and simply display whatever they're given or instructed to do from their accompanying mediator.
+It is expedcted that views will need to be partly or entirely created from scratch for each platform.

 ### Mediators
-Mediators fullfil the passive view pattern and are entirely responsible for a single view and it's subcomponents; it is within a mediator that we handle event logic, events and user interactions, and data marshalling.
+Mediators fullfil the passive view pattern and are entirely responsible for a single view and it's subcomponents; it is within a mediator that we handle view logic, events and user interactions, and data marshalling.
+It is expected that mediators will need to be partly or entirely created from scratch for each platform.
+It may also be possible to create base mediators for some desktop and mobile views for additional reusability, leaving the specifics to the concrete, platform implementations.

 # Directory Layout